yegor256/blog/_posts/2014/apr/2014-04-12-puzzle-driven-development-by-roles.md

 changes its state to "implemented" in the SRS.
 The system analyst is my only customer.
 I have to sell my solution to him.
-Project manager will close my task and pay me when system analyst changes the status of the functional requirement from "specified" to "implemented".
+Project manager will close my task and pay me when system analyst changes the status of the functional requirement from "specified" to "implemented."

 The task sounds big, and I have only half an hour.
 Obviously, puzzle driven development should help me.
 I will create many tickets and